 All candidates must take the scholarship tests and be prepared to attend an interview.
 Academic coaching is not necessary, in fact we strongly discourage it.
 Most boys who are awarded scholarships each year have not been coached.

-Applications for scholarships for 2020 entry to Form I (Year 7) are now open.
+Applications for scholarships for 2020 entry to Form I (Year 7) have now closed.

-If you have any questions, please ring Virginia Cains on 9332 5805 or email email@example.com.
+If you have any questions, please ring Tara Rennie on 9332 5805 or email email@example.com.

 Each year we offer two scholarships and one means-tested scholarship to boys with outstanding musical talent entering Form I (Year 7).
 In making the awards, we take into consideration a boy’s performance on an instrument at audition, his results in the School’s Entrance Assessment and his character.